 - It is a University requirement that all undergraduate classes defined by House Bill 2504 and other courses recognized by Information Management and Analysis (IMA) (e.g., graduate, undergraduate) be surveyed every semester, including summer, using either the CIS Basic Form or the CIS Expanded Form or another approved CIS form

-- Approximate to the 12th class day of the fall and spring, and the 4th class day of the summer semesters, the Center for Teaching and Learning will send email notification to faculty, department chairs, and CIS department contacts informing them of paper and electronic CIS (eCIS) procedures.
+- Approximate to the 12th class day of the fall and spring, and the 4th class day of the summer semesters, Learning Sciences will send email notification to faculty, department chairs, and CIS department contacts informing them of paper and electronic CIS (eCIS) procedures.